AlexxIT/XiaomiGateway3/README.md

 The component can work with these firmware versions, but they may have bugs: v1.4.7_0063, v1.4.7_0065, v1.4.7_0115, v1.4.7_0160, v1.5.0_0026, v1.5.1_0032.

-Optionally you can flash gateway with custom firmware: [wiki](https://github.com/AlexxIT/XiaomiGateway3/wiki).
+If your Mi Home doesn't offer to you new firmware - you can [update using telnet](https://github.com/zvldz/mgl03_fw/tree/main/firmware).

 Component can block fw updates with **Lock Firmware** switch.
 Mi Home app will continue to offer you update.
 But won't be able to install it.
 It should fail at 0%.